-2.3 New dataset by Deep in 2015
+2.3 New dataset by Fugro in 2015

-RVO commissioned Deep to perform a full bathymetric and geophysical survey of wind farm sites I and II.
-The measurement campaigns of wind farm sites III and IV are currently ongoing and the results will be delivered in the near future.
-Several types of surveys were conducted:
+RVO commissioned Fugro to perform a full bathymetric and geophysical survey of wind farm sites III, IV and V. Several types of surveys were conducted:

 - 1. multi-beam survey (hereafter MBES)

 - 2. side scan sonar (hereafter SSS)

 - 3. sub-bottom profiler survey (hereafter SBP)

 - 4. magnetometer survey (hereafter MAG)

-- 5. multi-channel sparker seismic survey (MCS)
+- 5. ultra-high resolution seismic survey (2DUHR)

-The first four surveys were obtained with vessel MV Breaker in the period between 26 January and 15 February 2015.
-To avoid interference from the sparker system on other survey techniques the fifth survey was performed with another vessel (MV Seazip Surveyor); these data were obtained in the period between 16 and 28 January 2015.
+The first four surveys were obtained with vessel MV Fugro Pioneer in the period between 25 May and 20 June 2015.
+To avoid interference from the sparker system on other survey techniques the fifth survey was performed separately from the first four; these data were also obtained in the period between 25 May and 20 June 2015.